-PROs are defined here as "any report of the status of a patient's health condition, health behavior, or experience with health care that comes directly from the patient, without interpretation of the patient's response by a clinician or anyone else" (See Table 1).
+PROs are defined here as "any report of the status of a patient's health condition, health behavior, or experience with health care that comes directly from the patient, without interpretation of the patient's response by a clinician or anyone else (See Figure 1)."
 In other words, PRO tools measure what patients are able to do and how they feel by direct, unfiltered inquiry.
-A large literature supports the use of PROs; it provides cogent evidence suggesting that clinical providers are limited in accurately estimating outcomes for patients.3-7 PRO tools enable clinicians, patients and families, and others to assess patient-reported health status domains (e.g., health status; physical, mental, and social functioning; health behavior; experience with health care).
-A wide variety of patient-level instruments to measure PROs have been used for clinical research purposes and to guide clinical care; many have been evaluated and catalogued in the work conducted by the NIH Patient-Reported Outcomes Measurement Information System (PROMIS[®]; www.nihpromis.org) cooperative group.
-The PROMIS[®] system itself has not yet been used for assessing performance; however, components of it have been used in the past.
-Two major challenges to using PROs for purposes of accountability and performance improvement must be addressed.
-First, they have not been widely adopted in clinical use; thus, they are unfamiliar to many health care professionals, payers, and others in health care systems.
-Second, little is known about the best set of responsive questions to aggregate for the purpose of measuring performance of the health care entity.
+The use of PROs is supported by a large literature that provides cogent evidence suggesting that clinical providers are limited in accurately estimating outcomes for patients.6-10 PRO tools enable assessment of patient-reported health status domains (e.g., health status; physical, mental, and social functioning; health behavior; experience with health care).
+A wide variety of patient-level instruments to measure PROs have been used for clinical research purposes and to guide clinical care; many have been evaluated and catalogued in the work conducted by the NIH Patient-Reported Outcomes Measurement Information System (PROMIS; www.nihpromis.org) cooperative group.
+The PROMIS system itself has not yet been used for performance measurement; however, components of it have been used in the past.
+There are two major challenges to using PROs for purposes of accountability and performance improvement: 1) they have not been widely adopted in clinical use, and are therefore not familiar to many providers and payers; and 2) little is known about the best set of responsive guestions to aggregate for the purpose of measuring performance of the health care entity.

-Many in the health sector are showing increasing interest in moving toward use of PROs for these clinical, quality improvement, and accountability applications.
-Foundational work still needs to address methodological and data challenges.
-Efforts are currently underway (mid-2012) to develop and test mechanisms for collecting patient-reported data, so this is an opportune time to consider methodological issues in some depth.
-These issues include collection of PRO data in the clinical environment and aggregation of data to assess organization- and clinician- level performance.
+While there has been great interest in moving toward use of PROs, foundational work needs to be undertaken to address methodological and data challenges.
+Efforts are currently underway to develop and test mechanisms for collecting patient-reported data, so this is an opportune time to also consider methodological issues, including collection of PRO data in the clinical environment and the aggregation of the data to assess organization/provider-level performance.

 The purpose of this white paper is to address the major methodological issues related to the selection, administration and use of PROs for individual patients in clinical practice settings.
-This information will inform the selection of PROs as candidate measures for use in performance assessment and related applications.
-This paper also identifies best practices in identifying and using PROs in performance measures.
-A separate white paper will outline the path to developing reliable and valid performance measures eligible for NQF endorsement that various provider groups, regulatory agencies, payers and insurers, and others can use for accountability and quality improvement activities (i.e., PRO-PMs).
+This will inform the selection of PROs for use in performance measures.
+This paper will also identify best practices in the context of identifying and using PROs in performance measures.
+A separate white paper will outline the path to developing reliable and valid performance measures eligible for NQF endorsement that can be used for accountability and to inform quality improvement.

-Table 1.
+Figure 1.
 Definitions and key concepts that are central to the purpose of this paper